osteele/p5-server/testdata/README.md

 # About this directory

-This directory contains a set of test cases for the server.
+This directory contains a set of test cases for p5 runner's server.

-This markdown file should be rendered in the directory listing.

-`single-sketch` contains an HTML file and a sketch.
+`sketch-dir` contains an HTML file and a sketch JavaScript.
 Visiting it should present the sketch.

-`singlejs` contains a bare sketch JavaScript file.
+`js-only-sketch` contains a bare sketch JavaScript file.
 Visiting it should present the sketch.

-`subdir` contains two sketches.
+`collection` contains two sketches.
 Visiting it should list them.